It can be incredibly distressing and overwhelming to learn that someone you care about is having thoughts of suicide.

 - Validate their feelings: “That sounds incredibly painful,” or “I can see why you feel that way.”

-- Avoid sayings like “Look on the bright side” or “It’ll get better.”
+- Avoid sayings, like “Look on the bright side” or “It will all get better.”

 Express Care and Concern: